-Provide students with a large sheet of paper that can used to plan the display layout.
-A summary of display content is given on page 23 of the student workbook, and a picture of a generic display layout is included in the student workbook as Appendix II.
-The analogy is given that students should think of the display as a website homepage, with the written report as links from that homepage.
+Provide students with a large sheet of paper that can be used to plan the display layout.
+A summary of display content is given on page 25 of the student workbook, and a picture of a generic display layout is included in the student workbook as Appendix II.